boldflight/BibleConverter/test_EPUB/output/1cor.md

 [17] For you are certainly giving thanks well, but the other person is not strengthened.
 [18] I thank God that I speak in tongues more than all of you, [19] but in the church I want to speak five words with my mind to instruct others, rather than ten thousand words in a tongue.

 [20] Brothers and sisters, do not be children in your thinking.
 Instead, be infants in evil, but in your thinking be mature.
-[21] It is written in the law: “By people with strange tongues and by the lips of strangers I will speak to this people, yet not even in this way will they listen to me,” says the Lord.
+[21] It is written in the law: “_**By people with strange tongues and by the lips of strangers I will speak to this people, yet not even in this way will they listen to me**_,” says the Lord.
 [22] So then, tongues are a sign not for believers but for unbelievers.
 Prophecy, however, is not for unbelievers but for believers.
 [23] So if the whole church comes together and all speak in tongues, and unbelievers or uninformed people enter, will they not say that you have lost your minds?
 [24] But if all prophesy, and an unbeliever or uninformed person enters, he will be convicted by all, he will be called to account by all.